valancej/anchore-blogs/content/envoy-vulns/envoy-vulns.md

 Envoy does not normalize HTTP URL paths in Envoy 1.9 and before.
 A remote attacker may craft a path with a relative path, e.g. something/../admin, to bypass access control, e.g. a block on /admin.
 A backend server could then interpret the unnormalized path and provide an attacker access beyond the scope provided for by the access control policy.

 View the CVE [Github Issue](https://github.com/envoyproxy/envoy/issues/6435).

+An attacker could bypass access control and could also circumvent DoS prevention system such as rate limiting and authorization for a given backend server.

 ### Remediation